Such a simple and easy this nettle and chickpeas salad is to prepare and get ready for a great side dish but even a meal on its own.

-I don’t really have to mention it any longer, you know it as much as I do!
-This is such a goodness packed salad!
+I don’t really have to mention it, you know it as much as I do but this is such a heavenly healthy and delicious salad!

 Nettle & chickpeas salad